UnitedEffects/ueauth/README.md

 * Clone this repo
 * Copy the contents to your own repo save the .git data
+* Copy ./.env_ci to ./.env and modify env.dev.json to set configuration data
 * yarn
 * yarn test
 * yarn run dev